numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 classes by top-level technique.

 ### Compressors
-When implementing any Compressor, RLinearAlgebra requires an mutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and three five input mul! functions (one for applying the compressor to vectors and two for applying the compressor to matrices).
+When implementing a Compressor, RLinearAlgebra requires an mutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and three five input mul! functions (one for applying the compressor to vectors and two for applying the compressor to matrices).